 Whether your interests lie in office work, stewardship, exhibit design and maintenance, trail building and maintenance, gardening, assisting our teachers, or citizen science, we can use you here.
 Our volunteers help with a wide variety of one-time and ongoing tasks, and we would be lost without them.
 Are you looking to donate some of your time to help a very worthy organization?
 We might be just what you’re looking for.

-Volunteers must be at least 15 years old, unless otherwise stated.
-Volunteers under the age of 15 may volunteer with a parent or guardian, or if they are part of a group whose members consist of children under the age of 15, as long as the group provides all adult supervision, and the volunteer project is age appropriate.
-Any volunteer under the age of 18 must have a permission form filled out by a parent or legal guardian and on file before volunteering.
+Volunteers must be at least 18 years old, unless otherwise stated.
+Volunteers under the age of 18 may volunteer with a parent, guardian, or responsible adult, or if they are part of a group whose members consist of children under the age of 18, as long as the group provides all adult supervision, and the volunteer project is age appropriate.
+Any volunteer under the age of 18 must have a permission form filled out by a parent or legal guardian before volunteering.

 Upcoming Volunteer Opportunities

 Northwoods Vernal Pool Initiative & Frog and Toad Survey